ALSijsling/ShoppingList-Laravel/README.md

 - Added app lay-out
 - Added nav
 - Added index, create and edit blade templates to lay-out
-- can add groceries to shopping list
+- Can add groceries to shopping list
+- Can edit and delete groceries from shoppinglist